degaart/scalable-font2/README.md

 files on-the-fly (read is supported without zlib).
 Pixel map fonts might take advantage of **libimagequant** if installed (converter works without, but poorer quality).
 For vectorization, **potrace** library is needed.

-The editor uses SDL2 with an X11 fallback.
+The editor uses SDL2 with an X11 fallback, and naturally depends on libsfn.

 The test applications use SDL2 to create a window and display the rendered texts.